DrOgres/electric-state/README.md

 - Added item info roll-down for drone items
 - Added item info roll-down for neurocaster items
 - Added check to see if a weapon is busted before we roll any attack
-- Fix: weapons were getting damaged twice on pushed rolls making them break premeturely
+- Fix: weapons were getting damaged twice on pushed rolls making them break prematurely
 - Added roll for bliss reduction making it permanent on a 1
-- Locked Permanant bliss field by default, it is handled dynamically now but can be unlocked if it must be edited for some reason
+- Locked Permanent bliss field by default, it is handled dynamically now but can be unlocked if it must be edited for some reason

 v0.18.0